D3jag0re/iac-demo-bsic2/Terraform 1 WinBasic/README.md

     - run 'az account set --subscription <subscription_name>' to set the subscription
     - for further confirmation on the selected subscription run 'az account show'

+5. Run 'tf plan'

+6. If no errors occur, run 'tf apply'